You guys, I don’t even know where to start, other than, I MADE A VEGGIE BURGER THAT’S GRILLABLE.

 - To a large mixing bowl, add drained, dried black beans and mash well with a fork, leaving only a few whole beans (see photo).

 - Next add cooked rice, spice-walnut mixture, sautéed onion, panko bread crumbs, BBQ sauce, and mix thoroughly with a wooden spoon for 1-2 minutes, or until a moldable dough forms.
-If dry, add extra 1-2 Tbsp BBQ sauce.
+If dry, add extra 1-2 Tbsp (amount as original recipe is written // adjust if altering batch size) BBQ sauce.
 If too wet, add more panko bread crumbs.
 Taste and adjust seasonings as needed.

-- For larger burgers, divide into 5 patties (1/2 cup in size), or form 10 smaller burgers (1/4 cup in size).
+- For larger burgers, divide into 5 patties (1/2 cup in size // amount as original recipe is written), or form 10 smaller burgers (1/4 cup in size // amount as original recipe is written).
 To help form the patties, line your 1/2 or 1/4 measuring cup with plastic wrap and pack with burger mixture.
 Press down to pack firmly, then lift out by the plastic wrap’s edge, and slightly flatten with hands to form a 3/4-inch thick patty.
 Set on a baking sheet or plate for grilling.

 - If grilling, heat the grill at this time and brush the grill surface with oil to ease cooking.
 Otherwise, heat the same skillet you used earlier to medium heat.